jacobtoye/Leaflet.iconlabel/README.md

 #Leaflet.iconlabel
 Adds support for displaying a label to the right of a Leaflet Icon.

+##Alternative plugin
+[Leaflet.label](https://github.com/jacobtoye/Leaflet.label) is an alternative plugin that is a little easier to integrate.
+The only functionality that it does not provide is common events for the label and marker.
+However it does provide revealing labels for Leaflet paths (Polyline, Polygon, Circle, square etc).

 ##Using the plugin
 If you are happy with the default icon and label styles, you should be able to use it without any modifications.
 To create a map marker with a label, declare your marker like: